Perttu Lindgren

-Perttu Lindgren (born August 26, 1987) is a Finnish former professional ice hockey center who briefly played in the National Hockey League (NHL) with the Dallas Stars.
+Perttu Lindgren (born August 26, 1987) is a Finnish former professional ice hockey centre who briefly played in the National Hockey League (NHL) with the Dallas Stars.

 Playing career

 Lindgren played with Ilves Tampere in the Finnish SM-liiga when he was drafted 75th overall in the 2005 NHL Entry Draft by the Dallas Stars.
 Lindgren signed an entry-level contract with the Stars and in the 2009–10 season, made his NHL debut, playing in a single game for the Stars.

-On April 10, 2010, as a restricted free agent Lindgren opted to return to the SM-liiga, signing with Lukko Rauma.
-On May 19, 2012 Lindgren signed a contract with Kontinental Hockey League club Atlant Mytishchi.
-In his debut season in 2012–13 in November Atlant decided to put Lindgren on the waivers list, from which he was claimed by Amur Khabarovsk.
+On April 10, 2010, as a restricted free agent, Lindgren opted to return to the SM-liiga, signing with Lukko Rauma.
+On May 19, 2012, Lindgren signed a contract with Kontinental Hockey League club Atlant Mytishchi.
+In his debut season in 2012–13 in November, Atlant decided to put Lindgren on the waivers list, from which he was claimed by Amur Khabarovsk.

-On March 18, 2013, Lindgren signed an initial one-year contract with Swiss club, HC Davos of the NLA, before during his first season in 2013–14, signing a three-year extension to remain in Davos on November 27, 2013.
+On March 18, 2013, Lindgren signed an initial one-year contract with Swiss club, HC Davos of the NLA, before, during his first season in 2013–14, signing a three-year extension to remain in Davos on November 27, 2013.

 On April 22, 2016, Lindgren was signed to a two-year contract extension by HC Davos.

 On April 10, 2017, Lindgren agreed to an early two-year contract extension with HC Davos.

 On January 6, 2021, HC Davos announced its intention to release Lindgren following bad performances with the team.
 Lindgren spent 8 seasons with HC Davos, appearing in 300 regular season games (247 points) and an additional 44 postseason contests (36 points).
-During his tenure in Davos, Lindgren won a NL title in 2015 and was crowned NL MVP for the 2015-16 season.
+During his tenure in Davos, Lindgren won an NL title in 2015 and was crowned NL MVP for the 2015-16 season.
 He was also limited to 5 games during the 2017-18 season with a lingering hip injury.
 On January 11, 2021, Lindgren was eventually traded, along with Luca Hischier, to EHC Biel in exchange for David Ullström and Valentin Nüssbaumer.